Is a Prestigious Job the same as a Prestigious Country? A Case Study on Multilingual Sentence Embeddings and European

 \section{Introduction}

-Language models and pre-trained representations in Natural Language Processing (NLP) are known to manifest biases against groups of people, most importantly, negative stereotypes connected to ethnicity or gender \citep{nangia-etal-2020-crows,nadeem-etal-2021-stereoset}.
-These have been extensively studied with monolingual models.
-Multilingual models, often used for model transfer between languages, introduce another type of potential issue: stereotypes of speakers of one of the languages can be imposed in other languages covered by the model.
+Language models and pre-trained representations in Natural Language Processing (NLP) are known to manifest biases against groups of people, including negative stereotypes connected to ethnicity or gender \citep{nangia-etal-2020-crows,nadeem-etal-2021-stereoset}.
+It has been extensively studied with monolingual models.
+Multilingual models, often used for model transfer between languages, introduce another potential issue: stereotypes of speakers of some languages can be imposed in other languages covered by the model.